renatoaug/knowledge-base-api/README.md

 ## Description

-RESTful API for a dynamic Knowledge Base system with hierarchical topics, versioning, resources, users, roles/permissions, and robust architecture (SOLID + design patterns).
+RESTful API for a dynamic Knowledge Base system with hierarchical topics, versioning, resources, users, roles/permissions, and SOLID architecture.
 Built with Node.js, TypeScript and Express.

 ## Setup